sci-visus/NSDF-WIRED/conversion/readme.md

 ---
 Instead of using just BSC00CA12-01 we use all available datasets, BSC06CA12-01,BSC12CA12-01, and BSC18CA12-01.
 These forecasts are the same model but with new starting parameters, each dataset corresponds to the initialization time.
 Further details can be found at [firesmoke.ca/forecasts](https://firesmoke.ca/forecasts/).

+firesmoke_to_idx_v4:
+---
+Similarly to v3, we use all available datasets.
+But now we use dates 3/3/2024 - 6/27/2024.
+And, the sequencing produced from v3 did not correctly sample from all available datasets which lead to missing hours in our IDX conversion.
+The reason for this was, for each timestep we only searched the dispersion files that were on the YYYYMMDD of the timestamp and yesterday.
+However, we could search the previous 4 days of files as well if the timestamp was not found in those files.
+The sequencing script was thus fixed accordingly in v4.
+Additionally we modularized and rewrote the script for clarity and correctness.

 firesmoke_to_idx2:
 ---
 Not complete yet, but it is for later use to convert the firesmoke data to the IDX2 data format.